 I start by photographing the bridle preparations, I will not stop you to pose you for any photos, instead I will be quietly photographing what is happening in a natural style.

-At the reception I will leave you to mingle with your guests for about 15 minutes, after this I find of the best time to do the group shots (if you are having these).
+At the reception I will leave you to mingle with your guests for about 15 minutes, after this I find is the best time to do the group shots (if you are having these).

 I will ask you for a list of groups that you want 1 month before your wedding, I always start with the largest group first then down to the smallest group, this way it goes quite quickly and is not so painful like you see at other weddings .